msjimc/AgileStructure/guide/duplication.md

 __Background__

-A transgenic ___Agmo___ knockout mouse was created by inserting a lacZ-neoR cassette close to exon 2 of the ___Agmo___ gene.
-However, difficulties in genotyping ___Agmo___-deficient mice led to the sequencing of the mouse and the identification of a 94 Kb tandem duplication of the 5' end of the ___Agmo___ gene.
+A transgenic Agmo knockout mouse was engineered by inserting a lacZ-neoR cassette near exon 2 of the Agmo gene.
+However, challenges in genotyping these Agmo-deficient mice prompted further sequencing, revealing a 94 Kb tandem duplication at the 5' end of the Agmo gene.

 The data for this experiment is hosted on the NCBI SRA site as [SRR12783028](https://www.ncbi.nlm.nih.gov/sra/?term=SRR12783028).

-Reads which mapped to the start of the ___Agmo___ gene and contained extended unaligned data were used to search the NCBI blast database to obtain sequences homologous to the lacZ-NeoR cassette.
-This identified the sequence [JN960306.1](https://www.ncbi.nlm.nih.gov/nucleotide/JN960306.1?report=genbank&log$=nuclalign&blast_rank=3&RID=TWZMA063013) from which the sequence for the lacZ-NeoR cassette was extracted (15041 to 22164 bp) and added to mm10 mouse genome reference sequence as a separate reference sequence called transgene.
+Reads that mapped to the start of the ___Agmo___ gene and contained extended unaligned sequence were used to search the NCBI blast database to obtain sequences homologous to the lacZ-NeoR cassette.
+This identified the sequence [JN960306.1](https://www.ncbi.nlm.nih.gov/nucleotide/JN960306.1?report=genbank&log$=nuclalign&blast_rank=3&RID=TWZMA063013) from which the sequence for the lacZ-NeoR cassette was extracted (15041 to 22164 bp) and added to the mm10 mouse genome reference sequence as a separate reference sequence called transgene.
 The long read sequencing data was then aligned to this extended reference sequence and used in this guide.

 While the detection of the cassette is separate from the detection of the duplication, its identification is shown below and in the [insertion walk through](insertion.md).